 Adjust rack to 4 inches below broiler element and preheat broiler to high.
 Line a rimmed baking sheet with aluminum foil and place the poblano on top.
 Broil, turning occasionally, until blackended on all sides, about 6 minutes total.
 Remove from oven, lift foil and wrap it around the poblano to form a tight seal, transfer to a plate and set aside.
-Reduce oven temperature to 325°F and leave the door open to allow oven to cool slightly.
+Reduce oven temperature to 325°F (160°C) and leave the door open to allow oven to cool slightly.

 Line rimmed baking sheet with a fresh piece of foil and spread lentils on top in a single layer.
 Transfer to oven and cook until mostly dry and crunchy, 20 to 30 minutes.

-When cool enough to handle, carefully unwrap and peel poblano pepper, discarding skins and seeds. finely dice cooked flesh.
+When cool enough to handle, carefully unwrap and peel poblano pepper, discarding skins and seeds.
+Finely dice cooked flesh.
 Melt shortening in a large saucepan over medium-high heat.
 Add onions and poblanos, season with salt and pepper, and cook, stirring, until softened, about 4 minutes.
 Add garlic, fresh and dried oregano, cinnamon, cumin, coriander, cloves, and cook, stirring, until fragrant, about 1 minute.
-Add miso paste, soy sauce, red wine vinegar, and chili mixture.
-Add crumbled tofu and dehydrated lentils.
+Add miso paste, soy sauce, red wine vinegar, and chile mixture.
+Add crumbled tofu, tempeh, and dehydrated lentils.
 Stir to incorporate and season to taste with salt and pepper.
 For a moister, saucy texture, add a few tablespoons of water.
 For a dryer, crumblier, well-browned texture, add 2 tablespoons more oil and continue cooking until most of the excess liquid has evaporated and mixture is dark brown with crisp bits, about 15 minutes.
 Serve in tacos, burritos, mixed with eggs, on nachos, or in any recipe that calls for fresh Mexican chorizo.